Determined to uncover the best Halloween events Ireland serves up during the haunting season? You’re not alone.

 Address: Various locations in County Meath

 The Spirits of Meath Halloween Festival takes place during October and the beginning of November.
-There are various events taking place throughout County Meath and includes:
+There are various events taking place throughout County Meath including:

 - Farmophobia (see Causey Farm above)

-- Tricky Trail at Tayto Park (see above)
+- Tricky Trail and After Dark at Emerald Park (see above)